๐Ÿ–‹๏ธ Dataset - Annotation tool

 • Click on the trash icon

-Delete `Shape`
+Delete a `Shape` with trash icon

-Delete Shape
+Delete a Shape with trash icon

 6. Lock and Hide Shape

-Lock and Hide `Shape`
+Lock & Hide `Shape`

-Lock and Hide Shape
+Lock & Hide Shape

-Obviously, a hidden Shape is not deleted; it is only not displayed.
+Obviously, a hidden Shape is not deleted, it is only not displayed.
 Locking a Shape prevents anyone from editing it.
 To unlock or make a Shape visible, you just need to click again on the Hide or Lock icon.

 7. Group Selection